AminaHanan246/bulk_rna_seq_prj/README.md

 ```
 ![Pathways enriched in LNCAP ](results/enrichment_overall_lncap.png)
+> **Figure: Top enriched pathways in LNCAP:**
+> The plot shows top enriched pathway based on normalised enrichment scores(NES).
+The NES values are negative, indicating significant downregulation in these pathway during low oxygen stress.
+The dot size reflects number of genes involved and dot color indicates statistical significance based on FDR-adjusted p-vlaue.The supressed pathway include transalation, ribosomal RNA processing and protein synthesis-related pathway along with nonsense-mediated deacy and selenometabolism indicating reduction in energy-intensive protein production and RNA turnover.

 ## Pathway enrichment by significant DEGs
-Pathway enrichment using ReactomePA to see which biological processes are impacted in the significant DEGs
+Pathway enrichment using ReactomePA to see which biological processes are impacted by the significant and differentially expressed genes.
+The gene-ratio is based on the number of DEGs in total number of genes involved while the dot size indicate the absolute number of DEGs involved
 ```{r}
 library(ReactomePA)
 # Filter DEGs: padj < 0.1 and |log2FC| > 0.5, then extract ENTREZ IDs